On July 2018, the landscape of the global Mixed Martial Arts scene changed forever.

 The new International body in the mix and the Aftermath

 A couple of weeks back, the MMA world was introduced to a new International Governing body, Global Mixed Martial Arts Federation (GMMAF).
 While the information regarding the body is still scarce, AIMMAA has announced that they are now affiliated under GMMAF.

 As mentioned earlier, the whereabouts of GMMAF is still unknown for most parts but a video uploaded on their Facebook page suggests that it will cover all aspects of the sport.

 Teaser trailer for the newly launched GMMAF, join the worldwide network of athletes, officials and intructors of Mixed Martial Arts.

-Posted by Global Mixed Martial Arts Federation on Friday, September 28, 2018
+Posted by Global Authority for Mixed Martial Arts Federations on Friday, September 28, 2018

 While the legitimacy of GMMAF is still up in the air, the Indian MMA scene has gone back to where it was before the IMMAF-WMMAA merger.